-Emergency reserves (see Note 11) \$ 3,100
+Emergency reserves (see Note 11) \$ 6,000

-Debt Service 216,917
+Debt Service 275,643

-\$ 220,017

-The District's unrestricted net position as of December 31, 2021 totaled \$(1,993,600).
-This deficit amount was a result of the District being responsible for repayment of bonds issued for public improvements conveyed to other governmental entities.
+As of December 31, 2024, the District's had an unrestricted net position deficit of (\$1,874,093).
+This deficit was the result of the District being responsible for repayment of bonds issued for public improvements conveyed to other governmental entities.

-NOTE 9 - RISK MANAGEMENT
+NOTE 10 - RISK MANAGEMENT

 The District is exposed to various risks of loss related to torts, thefts of, damage to, or destruction of assets; errors or omissions; injuries to employees or acts of God.
-The District is a member of the Colorado Special Districts Property and Liability Pool (Pool) as of December 31, 2021.
+The District is a member of the Colorado Special Districts Property and Liability Pool (Pool) as of December 31, 2024.
 The Pool is an organization created by intergovernmental agreement to provide property, liability, public officials' liability, boiler and machinery and workers compensation coverage to its members.
 Settled claims have not exceeded this coverage in any of the past three fiscal years.
 The District pays annual premiums to the Pool for liability, property, public officials' liability and workers compensation coverage.
 In the event aggregated losses incurred by the Pool exceed amounts recoverable from reinsurance contracts and funds accumulated by the Pool, the Pool may require additional contributions from the Pool members.
 Any excess funds which the Pool determines are not needed for purposes of the Pool may be returned to the members pursuant to a distribution formula.

-NOTE 10 - TAX, SPENDING AND DEBT LIMITATIONS
+NOTE 11 - TAX, SPENDING AND DEBT LIMITATIONS